RoadsideThoughts

 We've added Salvus to our Gazetteer with the hope that we can develop more information.
 If you can help us with Salvus, please Contact Us.

-While we don't have a date for the founding of Salvus, you might get a feel for it by knowing that during our research the earliest mention that we found (so far) was on a map dated 1956.
+While we don't have a date for the founding of Salvus, you might get a feel for it by knowing that the earliest mention that we've found (so far) was on a map dated 1956.

 Time Zone: The area where we believe that Salvus might be (or was) located is in the Pacific Time Zone (PST/PDT) and observes daylight saving time.
 The time zone in French: PST- Heure Normale du Pacifique (HNP), PDT- Heure Avancée du Pacifique (HAP).